 People come to Palau because it is a tropical paradise, low key, relaxing, ecology friendly and naturally beautiful.
 Those things that spoil the other destinations do not happen in Palau.

 The beaches here are clean and uncrowded.
 Sunsets are often observed from a pub overlooking the sea, or a walk on the beach.
 Tourist destinations such as Jellyfish lake are capacity controlled, and rules are not only in place but enforced to protect the environment.
+Unfortunately, at the moment the Jellyfish in the Jellyfish Lake have vanished due to an unusual drought.

 Those who come to Koror, Palau are mostly scuba divers